Samsung/Tizen.CircularUI/doc/guide/CircleStepper.md

 # CircleStepper

 `CircleStepper` allows the user to select a value from a range of incremental values specified with the `Minimum`, `Maximum`, and `Increment` properties.
-It is extension of [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
+It is an extension of [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
 MarkerColor, MarkerLineWidth, and LabelFormat have been added to the existing [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
 You can change value with [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
 In order to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject` property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

 ![](data/CircleStepper_property.png)

-**WARNNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
-If other `page` contains these control.
-It may cause exception or control can not be displayed.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
+If other `pages` contain these control.
+It may cause exception or control cannot be displayed.**

 ## Adding CircleStepper at CirclePage

 You can set CircleStepper at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
 If you'd like to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
-The following code show [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleStepper`.
+The following code shows [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleStepper`.
-`RotaryFocusTargetName` attribute sets the current focused control that is handled by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` attribute sets the currently focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this value properly, control can't receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+If you don't set this value properly, control can't receive [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 `CircleStepper` has the following properties:

 - LabelFormat : Gets or sets format in which Value is shown.
 - MarkerColor : [Xamarin.Forms.Color](https://developer.xamarin.com/api/type/Xamarin.Forms.Color/).
 Change color of marker to select value.
-- MarkerLineWidth : Gets or sets length of marker.
+- MarkerLineWidth : Gets or sets a length of the marker.

 In the example below, we have a `StackLayout` with a `CircleStepper` and two labels in the `CirclePage`.
-Since 9 is set to `Minimum` and `LabelFormat` is set to "% 1.1f", "9.0" appears on the screen. `Increment` is 7.5, so if you turn the bezel and increase `Value`, it increases by 7.5.
+Since 9 is set to `Minimum` and `LabelFormat` is set to "% 1.1f", "9.0" appears on the screen.
+The `Increment` is 7.5, so if you turn the bezel and increase `Value`, it increases by 7.5.
 Since the `Maximum` is 99, the marker does not exceed the value.
 Since `MarkerColor` is set to "Coral", it will be displayed as the corresponding color.

 For more information.
 Please refer to below links